 On the run from his murderous twin brother Esau, Jacob stops to rest for the night and receives a vision from God.
 In this story from the Christian tradition from the Bible’s Old Testament (Genesis 28:10-12), Jacob dreams of a ladder stretching from earth to heaven on which angels were ascending and descending.

-It was not until 1915 that the art historian Hofstede de Groot re-attributed it to Arent de Gelder, Rembrandt's last pupil.
-This attribution was confirmed in 1946 when De Gelder’s signature was revealed during cleaning, inscribed into the paint with the end of a brush in the lower right corner.
-He learnt this experimental scratching technique from Rembrandt and would have applied it while the paint was still wet.
-It has also been used to define the grass and the branches of the trees.
+Until the late nineteenth century, this painting was thought to be by Rembrandt and was one of the most popular works in the Dulwich Picture Gallery collection.
+The painting was copied by several British artists including John Constable (1776-1837) and Ralph Cockburn (1779-1820), the first Keeper of Dulwich Picture Gallery.
+In 1915, the painting was reattributed to Arent de Gelder (1645-1727), Rembrandt's last pupil and later, in 1946, De Gelder’s signature was revealed during cleaning.
+De Gelder inscribed his signature into the paint with the end of a brush in the lower right corner.
+He learnt this experimental technique from Rembrandt and would have applied it while the paint was still wet.
+The same technique has also been used to define the grass and the branches of the trees.